 John Elliot, qualified as a chartered accountant in Oxford before attending agricultural college and returning to manage the family and estate business.
 He holds a number of non-executive roles.

-Dr Helen Ferrier leads the National Farmers’ Union’s policy work on agricultural science and research, biotechnology, data and food safety, covering all sectors of farming.
-Based at NFU HQ in Warwickshire, she leads a policy team covering plant health and pesticides, farm safety, skills and training, transport, employment and better regulation.
+Helen leads the National Farmers’ Union’s policy and advocacy work on agricultural and horticultural science and research, biotechnology, data, and food safety, on behalf of the NFU’s 55,000 members in England and Wales.
+Based at NFU HQ in Warwickshire, she leads a policy team covering plant health and crop protection, farm safety, skills and training, transport, labour and employment.

 Richard joined the family business of R J Butler & Son in 1975 and has been the senior partner since 1983, farming 1,700 acres near Marlborough, Wiltshire.
 Farm enterprises include a 300 cow holstein dairy herd, a beef cattle fattening unit, and an extensive arable combine crop enterprise specialising in wheat grown for seed and milling as well as malting barley production.
 Other combinable crops grown include oats, white beans and rapeseed.